-Heidelberg Major Activity Centre is set within an undulating and vegetated urban landscape, with mature trees on ridgelines and in streets.
-Its core has a that frame key and notable views.
-The centre's core has an extensive convenience shopping role, supplemented by emerging cultural and entertainment opportunities that need to be realised.
-A number of small-cultural, office, services and entertainment facilities.
-Several small and medium-sized restricted retail premises to the westare in the centre's east and west, and serve a regional catchment, while a wide range of health.
+Heidelberg Major Activity Centre is set within an undulating and vegetated urban landscape, with mature trees on ridgelines and in streets that frame key and notable views.
+The centre's core has an extensive convenience shopping role, supplemented by cultural, office, services and entertainment facilities.
+Several small and medium-sized restricted retail premises are in the centre's east and west, and serve a regional catchment.
 Many former uses such as caravan and motor vehicle sales and servicing have transitioned to mixed uses including residential.
 The centre has experienced significant residential development in the last decade in the form of apartment and mixed use developments, which reflect the increasing population and changing demographics of the centre's local community.
-Health care and professional services complement the Austinstate significant roles of the Austin, Mercy and Warringal hospitals near the core, and Heidelberg Repatriation Hospital further to the west.
+Health care and professional services complement the state significant roles of the Austin, Mercy and Warringal hospitals near the core, and Heidelberg Repatriation Hospital further to the west.
 Regional office, administrative and community uses are clustered at the eastern end of the centre.

-Heidelberg has a rich cultural and built form heritage that is celebrated with a range of entertainment and educational facilities, events and activities based onfollowing the artistic traditions of the Heidelberg School and those of First Nations peoples.
-These activities have helped establish a vibrant public realm in the activity centre, where footpath trading, public art, landscaping and well-designed and accessible streets are highly regarded and used.
+Heidelberg has a rich cultural and built form heritage that is celebrated with a range of entertainment and educational facilities, events and activities following the artistic traditions of the Heidelberg School and those of First Nations peoples.
+These activities have helped establish a vibrant public realm in the activity centre, where footpath trading, public art, landscaping and well-designed and accessible streets are highly valued and used.